-Do you need French complementary health insurance?
+Do you need French mutuelle?
 France is renowned to have good public healthcare so what is this extra health insurance for?
 And why do 95% of French people have one?
 Let’s see what is it, why you may need one, how to choose it and what does it cover!

-What is a mutuelle, the French complementary health insurance?
+What is a French mutuelle, the French complementary health insurance?

 The mutuelle (the French for complementary health insurance or top-up health insurance) complements the reimbursements done by the French public healthcare (called Assurance Maladie or CPAM or even sécu).

 In many countries, private and public healthcare systems are totally separate.
 In France, let’s say that they are “combined”.

 The Assurance Maladie sets the basic fees for every single health treatment and reimburses a portion of it (often 70 or 80% when it is reimbursed).

 Many doctors charge the basic fees (which are 25 euros for GP) but others can choose to charge more.
 The top-up insurance will cover the remaining amount between 70% of the set basic fee (of 25 euros for example) and the price that you have paid (either fully or partially).